briantran140/Cornhack/README.md

 ### Frameworks and Libraries

-- **Next.js:** BeatTheOdds is built on Next.js, a powerful React framework that enables server-side rendering, efficient routing, and simplified development.
+- **Next.js:** StudentSupportNet is built on Next.js, a powerful React framework that enables server-side rendering, efficient routing, and simplified development.

 - **Framer Motion:** We utilize Framer Motion for smooth and interactive animations, creating an engaging user interface.